Neality-lab/AquaButtonStyle/README.md

 This setup demonstrates how to apply the custom button style with either a capsule or rectangle shape.

-## Customization Options

-You can customize the `AquaButtonStyle` by adjusting the following parameters:

 **Color Shadow**: To disable the color shadow, set the `colorShadow` parameter to `false` in the modifier:

   ```swift